 31 OJ C 474, 14.12.2022, p.
-38-43, https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.C.2022.474.01.0038.01.ENG&toc=OJ%3AC%3A2022%3A474%3A TOC
+38-43, https://eur-lex.europa.eu/legal-

-- resources for the payment of staff's monthly financial benefits. - The expenditure for external services (including those provided by the European Commission (EC) Services), the temporary financing of multi-lingual tuition for the children of the staff and the social welfare costs have been adjusted with the inflations rates, where applicable, of the amount of the planned traineeship grants have been recalculated on the basis of the salaries for staff in Latvia approved by the EC in December 2022.
+• The expenditure for external services (including those provided by the European Commission (EC) Services), the temporary financing of multi-lingual tuition for the children of the staff and the social welfare costs have been adjusted with the inflations rates, where applicable, of the amount of the planned traineeship grants have been recalculated on the basis of the salaries for staff in Latvia approved by the EC in December 2022.